go-goyave/filter/README.md

 - Inputs are escaped to prevent SQL injections.
 - Fields are pre-processed and clients cannot request fields that don't exist.
 This prevents database errors.
 If a non-existing field is required, it is simply ignored.
 The same goes for sorts and joins.
 It is not possible to request a relation that doesn't exist.
+- Type-safety: in the same field pre-processing, the broad type of the field is checked against the database type (based on the model definition).
+This prevents database errors if the input cannot be converted to the column's type.
 - Foreign keys are always selected in joins to ensure associations can be assigned to parent model.
 - **Be careful** with bidirectional relations (for example an article is written by a user, and a user can have many articles).
 If you enabled both your models to preload these relations, the client can request them with an infinite depth (`Articles.User.Articles.User...`).
 To prevent this, it is advised to use **the relation blacklist** or **IsFinal** on the deepest requestable models.
 See the settings section for more details.